Nevada Rural Community Partners

 About the Program

 NRHA introduced the employee-operated, non-profit Nevada Rural Community Partners (NRCP) organization to assist local, low-income youth.
 NRCP was proposed and developed, and is now run and overseen by a six-member philanthropy committee made up entirely of volunteers from NRHA staff.
 This group was charged with creating a mission and vision statement; setting the organization’s guidelines, rules and regulations; reviewing applications; and determining where funds will be allocated.

 NRCP has developed a scholarship program aimed at providing students and their families the funds they need to participate in extracurricular activities.
 The scholarships are for youth-geared interests including sports, cheerleading, gymnastics, dance, boxing, karate, Boy Scouts of America and Girl Scouts of America, science camps and other outlets.
 Local youth whose household income is at or below set income limits are invited to apply for this scholarship.

-NRCP is an award-winning organization, which was most recently named NonProfit of the Year by the Northern Nevada Development Authority as part of its 2017 Pioneer Awards program.
+NRCP is an award-winning organization, which was named NonProfit of the Year by the Northern Nevada Development Authority as part of its 2017 Pioneer Awards program.

 About the Committee